jonlervold/jonlervold/README.md

 # Greetings! 🤖

+- Jon — Denver, Colorado
-I'm Jon, a web dev residing in the Denver Metro area and working with Tailwind LTD, a small B2B company providing services to over 500 businesses via the SalesForce App Exchange.
+- Working with Tailwind LTD, a small B2B company providing services to over 500 businesses via the SalesForce App Exchange.
 I currently work primarily with React and TypeScript.
-I'm self-taught and always seeking to expand my knowledge — I love the dev field because there's no end to what can be learned!
-I'm a big fan of open source projects and technologies.
+- Always seeking to expand my knowledge.
+I love the dev field because there's no end to what can be learned!

-Outside of the world of code, I'm a musician and audio engineer with credits on over 100 records, a proud husband and father of two awesome kids, and a travel enthusiast.
+- Outside of the world of code, I'm a musician and audio engineer with credits on over 100 records, a proud husband and father of two awesome kids, and a travel enthusiast.
 I also enjoy riding my bike, spending time with my dog, and drinking coffee.

-As I continue to grow my career, I look forward to leveling-up my skills, collaborating with all kinds of minds, and providing value to my teams and the world by converting ideas into realized products for other people to utilize and enjoy!
+- As I continue to grow my career, I look forward to leveling-up my skills, collaborating with all kinds of minds, and providing value to my teams and the world by converting ideas into realized products for other people to utilize and enjoy!

 ## Technologies
 <p align="center">